HPV Information for Providers & Health Systems

 - Utilize sustainable analytic infrastructure to measure HPV vaccination rates.

-The Alliance consists of eight county health departments: Boulder County Public Health, Broomfield Public Health and Environment, Denver Public Health, Jefferson County Public Health, Larimer County Department of Health and Environment, Northeast Colorado Health Department, Tri-County Health Department, and Weld County Department of Public Health and Environment.
-Other official partners include the Immunize Colorado and the Adult and Child Consortium for Health Outcomes Research and Delivery Science.
+The Alliance consists of six county health departments: Boulder County Public Health, Broomfield Public Health and Environment, Denver Public Health, Jefferson County Public Health, Northeast Colorado Health Department, and Weld County Department of Public Health and Environment.
+Other official partners include the Immunize Colorado, the American Cancer Society, and the Adult and Child Consortium for Health Outcomes Research and Delivery Science.

 Ways You Can Get Involved